House of Opu Daeng Chelak

 The House of Opu Daeng Chelak consists of the family members of the sultan of Selangor.
 It currently consists of Sharafuddin of Selangor and his close relations.

 The sultan and his family belong to the House of Royal Buginese Riau and the House of Royal Buginese Luwu.
 The ruling house had founded the monarchy in 1745 and continues to be in power to this day.

 Background

 Members of House of Opu Daeng Chelak are descendants of the first sultan of Selangor, Salehudin of Selangor.
-He is the eldest son of Opu Daeng Chelak, one of the five buginese warriors that rose into power in the Johor Sultanate during the Bendahara dynasty.
-They are considered as the viceregal the House of royal buginese riau in Riau-Lingga Sultanate, and can trace their ancestry from the House of royal buginese luwu in Kingdom of Luwu, South Sulawesi.
-This was proved that Opu Daeng Chelak is a descendant of Sultan Muhammad Petta Matinro-E ri Pattimang @ Andi Pattiware' Pati Arase' Daeng Parabung, 15th King of Luwu who is famous as the first King of Luwu to embrace Islam.
+He is the eldest son of Opu Daeng Chelak, one of the five Buginese warriors that rose into power in the Johor Sultanate during the Bendahara dynasty.
+They are considered as the viceregal the House of royal Buginese Riau in Riau-Lingga Sultanate, and can trace their ancestry from the House of royal Buginese Luwu in Kingdom of Luwu, South Sulawesi.

 On 5 November 1903, upon ascending the throne as the fifth sultan, Sulaiman of Selangor decreed that all his descendants will carry the hereditary first name Tengku instead of Raja.
 The naming tradition was kept to this day.